UBC-Thunderbots/Software/docs/getting-started.md

 </details>

-### Running our AI, Simulator, SimulatedTests or Robot Diagnostics

 <details>
+<summary>Running our AI, Simulator, SimulatedTests or Robot Diagnostics</summary>

 1. Run our AI on Thunderscope:
     - Thunderscope is the software that coordinates our AI, Simulator, Visualizer and RobotDiagnostics